loader

 Posted on Jun 21, 2021

 As a car buyer, what are the ideal specs that one is looking for in a car?
 Is it a car that's big?
 A small car?
 A vehicle that can drive through mountains? or just that typical city car that the owner can peruse around the city?
-Most of the people who buy cars usually check on the interior design or the car's exterior look.
+Most people who buy cars usually check on the interior design or the car's exterior look.

-These buyers do not often care about the tax laws or the regulations in customs; they usually care about how affable the car's demeanor would be, but did you know about safeguard duty.
+These buyers do not often care about the tax laws or the regulations in customs; they usually care about how affable the car's demeanor would be, but did you know about safeguard duty?

 Import Duty of Vehicles